 In 1994 Sony reorganised into eight stand-alone business units.
 Initially this led to cost savings and an improvement in profitability.
 But managers also began trying to protect their units, not just from competitors but also from other departments.
 Due to a silo mentality Sony’s business units became less willing to share experimental ideas or rotate the brightest staff between departments.

 Collaboration stopped and nobody wanted to take risks.
-In the late 1990s when the Internet began to disrupt the distribution of music each Sony department tried independently to experiment with new solutions.
-However, none collaborated with the Sony Music Entertainment Group (previously CBS records) because SME refused to cooperate with any department as its officials were terrified that digital music would undermine revenues from records and CDs.
+In the late 1990s when the Internet began to disrupt the distribution of music.
+Each Sony department tried independently to experiment with new solutions.
+However, none collaborated with the Sony Music Entertainment Group (previously CBS records) because SME refused to cooperate with any department.
+Its officials were terrified that digital music would undermine revenues from records and CDs.

 Apple on the other hand worked as one cohesive company with one profit and loss.
 Engineers at Apple developed a two-step solution to allow users to download music from the internet and then listen to them on a portable device.